-Susan has, of course, for decades been one of the more common women's names that are also plant or flower names.
+Susan has, of course, for decades been one of the more common women's names that are also plants or flower names.
 For that matter, it's been one of the more common women's names, period, for a long time.
-You can probably name numerous well-known Susans, both historical figures and stars in pop culture.
+You can probably name numerous well-known Susans, both historical figures, and stars in pop culture.
 One of the most-discussed Susans of recent years is the singer, Susan Boyle.

 07 of 17

 Growing this plant comes with a caveat, as explained in the article linked to here.
 The "creeping" in the name is a giveaway as to the viny growing habit of Lysimachia nummularia.
 Knowing this growth habit should readily inspire you with ideas on how to use it, including as a ground cover or at the edges of container gardens (where it can spill over the edge).

 08 of 17

 You have to be careful not to offend mom with this one.
 If you wish to be on the safe side, downplay the "witch" part of the name (there is, after all, such a thing as a plain old "hazel" tree).
 If that doesn't work and your back is up against the wall, you can always refer to the Anglo-Saxon derivation provided in the article linked to here.Continue to 9 of 17 below.